 Professor Combs' research focuses on parenting, especially the parenting of infants, and the needs of disadvantaged families.
 She has published 45 articles in social work, public health, and medical journals, in addition to three books.
 She regularly writes for various regional parenting magazines, including Memphis Parent.

 Barbara Holden Nixon has a B.S. from the University of Memphis and a Masters of Science in Social Work from the University of Tennessee School of Social Work.
-She is a Licensed Clinical Social Worker and a Tennessee Supreme Court Certified Family and Civil Mediator.
+She is a Licensed Clinical Social Worker and an inactive Rule 31 Listed General Civil and Family Mediator.

 Mrs. Holden Nixon has worked as a Social Worker for the Tennessee Department of Mental Health, a Clinical Social Worker at Rancho Los Amigos Hospital in Los Angeles, California, Family Services of Orange County, California, and the Texas Institute for Rehabilitation and Research in Houston, Texas.
 In 1991, She founded the Prevention Wrap-around Services program for the Memphis and Shelby County Children's Community Services Agency where she then served as Executive Director until 2001.
 In 2001, she became the founding Director of the First years Institute, a non-profit early childhood collaborative based at Lebonheur Children's Medical Center.